 In addition, the Licensing Branch works closely with elected officials, other state and local government agencies, the caregiver community, child advocacy organizations, and child care consumers on issues related to protecting the health and safety of children in care.

-The Credentialing Branch is responsible for the Maryland Child Care Credential Program, Early Childhood Accreditation Project, Training Vouchers/ Reimbursement, Accreditation Support Awards, Child Care Career and Professional Development Fund, and Training Approvals.
+The Credentialing Branch is responsible for the Maryland Child Care Credential Program, Training Vouchers/ Reimbursement, Child Care Career and Professional Development Fund, and Provider Grants.

 The Credentialing Branch's goals are to ensure that: